tmsdev/Tms.Consent/README.md

 Tms:
   Consent:
     config:
-      apps:
+      services:
-        yourAppName:
+        yourServiceName:
           enabled: true

           # -----------------------------------------------------------------
           # Klaro!
 Config
           # -----------------------------------------------------------------
           klaro:
-            name: yourAppName
+            name: yourServiceName
-            title: 'Your App Title'
+            title: 'Your Service Title'
-            description: 'Short description, why your website use the app...'
+            description: 'Short description, why your website use this service...'
             purposes: ['functionality']
 ```

-Think your app configuration is useful for others too?
+Think your service configuration is useful for others too?
 Don't hesitate to submit a PR.
-All the app related configuration should be combined in one settings
+All the service related configuration should be combined in one settings
-file named like `Settings.Consent.YourAppName.yaml`.
+file named like `Settings.Consent.YourServiceName.yaml`.

 ### Step 2: Modify HTML

-In order to control your configured apps (e.g. to stop loading and/or execution without consent) it is necessary to
+In order to control your configured services (e.g. to stop loading and/or execution without consent) it is necessary to
 modify the resulting HTML of your webpages.

 This can be achieved by simply replacing some attributes - see https://github.com/KIProtect/klaro#managing-third-party-appstrackers

 We try to provide preconfigured solutions for some common Neos packages, please have a look at [`/Resources/Private/Fusion/PresetPackages`](https://github.com/tmsdev/Tms.Consent/tree/master/Resources/Private/Fusion/PresetPackages)
 what we've already covered.
 Your package is missing?
-Submit a PR, if you think the app configuration could be useful for others.
+Submit a PR, if you think the service configuration could be useful for others.

 ### Step 3: Verify

-Check your site - have you blocked all your critical apps?
+Check your site - have you blocked all your critical services?

 * by using the dev tools of your favorite browser
 * or simply run a check on https://webbkoll.dataskydd.net/